adon-cloudcannon/landing-page-test/src/collections/posts/automatically-optimize-your-images-with-eleventy-image-and-cloudcannon.md

 I’ve included a little utility with this demo that will output a table of generated image files and will also denote the table row for the image that was selected by the web browser with an outline.

-You can resize your browser window (or change your mobile device’s orientation, or even dive into your browser’s [devtools and change the emulated device pixel ratio](https://developer.chrome.com/docs/devtools/device-mode/#dpr)) to see the currently loaded image change.
+You can resize your browser window (or change your mobile device’s orientation, or even dive into your browser’s <a target="_blank" rel="noopener" href="https://developer.chrome.com/docs/devtools/device-mode/#dpr">devtools and change the emulated device pixel ratio</a>) to see the currently loaded image change.
 It’s interesting to note that both Safari and Chrome won’t load a lower quality image when a higher resolution has already been loaded — Firefox will, however.

 ## Optimizing large vector images

 With larger raster images solved, we move forward to think about vector images.
 What happens when we upload a large SVG?
-One common example I like to use is the flag of Mexico — a very detailed and open source [SVG image from Wikimedia](https://commons.wikimedia.org/wiki/File:Flag_of_Mexico.svg).
+One common example I like to use is the flag of Mexico — a very detailed and open source <a target="_blank" rel="noopener" href="https://commons.wikimedia.org/wiki/File:Flag_of_Mexico.svg">SVG image from Wikimedia</a>.
 The original source image is about 140 kB.

 In the rendered demo, we can see that Eleventy Image has resized the SVG and converted it into raster formats of much smaller file size (2.43%–40.33% of the original).